 We have reviewed the EPC contract and provided a legal opinion on force majeure clauses (re Covid-19) and its implications.

-Engineering, procurement, construction and commissioning (EPC) contracts are the most common form of contract used to undertake construction works by the private sector on large-scale and complex infrastructure projects.
+Engineering, procurement, construction and commissioning contracts (EPC contracts) are the most common form of contract used to undertake construction works by the private sector on large-scale and complex infrastructure projects.
 Under an EPC contract, a contractor is obliged to deliver a complete facility to a developer who needs only turn a key to start operating the facility, hence EPCC contracts are sometimes called turnkey construction contracts.
 In addition to delivering a complete facility, the contractor must deliver that facility for a guaranteed price by guaranteed date and it must perform to the specified level.
 Failure to comply with any requirements will usually result in the contractor incurring monetary liabilities.
 The EPC contractor coordinates all design, procurement and construction work and ensures that the whole project is completed as required and in time.
 He also may or may not undertake actual site work.

 Key features of an EPC contract are: